 During the 1990's, the population of Jaffrey grew more slowly than in surrounding communities.
 Growth was more in line with other towns during the first five years of this decade, but still lagged that of the State as a whole.
 Due to a downward correction in the housing market beginning in late 2005, it is likely that residential growth will pause over the next couple of years.
-It is reasonable to expect that Jaffrey's population will continue to grow at a rate comparable to Cheshire County as a whole through the remainder of the decade.
+It is reasonable to expect that Jaffrey's population will continue to grow at approximately 1% annually through the remainder of the decade.
+In the 1970's and 1980's, average annual growth was 2.9% and 2.4%, respectively, compared to significantly slower rates over the past 15 years.
+Thus, it is reasonable to plan for a maximum growth rate of around 2%.